Our Research Team

 Estamos creando un registro de individuos interesados en participar en estudios de investigación en Boston Medical Center o Boston University School of Medicine.
 Participar en el registro es voluntario.
 Participar no afectará la atención recibida en Boston Medical Center.
 Para más información, por favor leer el formulario de consentimiento.
 Para inscribirse en el registro, por favor ingresar a https://is.gd/ENDOregistry_Spanish.

 Please click on the study title for more information.

 This clinical trial is comparing the effect of insulin degludec and insulin glargine.
 Participants will first go through a 4-week screening and run-in period.
 If eligible to continue in the study, participants will be treated with insulin degludec (100 U/mL) and insulin glargine (100 U/mL) during two different periods each of 18 weeks duration.
 Both medicines are approved for use in humans and available on the market.
 In order to evaluate changes in blood sugar level over time while being treated with the two different insulins, participants will be asked to wear a small blood sugar sensor on the back of their upper arm 3 times during the study.
-To see if you may be eligible for the study, please take this brief questionnaire.

 The INSTRIDE 4 Study is looking at the ways the investigational insulin works to control blood sugar levels in patients with Type 1 Diabetes and to check how safe they are.
 All participants in this study receive the potentially long-acting investigational medication, in addition to an FDA-approved, rapid-acting insulin at mealtimes.
 Approximately 200 people are participating in this study internationally.
 The study is about 26 weeks (6 months) long.